ImAbuSayed/BDU-Ai-Students-Scratch-Project/README.md

    ```
 8. Push your branch to the original repository:
    ```
-   git push origin assignment/YOUR_ID_YOUR_NAME
+   git push origin assignment/YOUR_ID_YOUR_NAME/YOUR_PROJECT_NAME
    ```
 9. Go to the original repository on GitHub and create a pull request from your branch.
+During Final submission use commit message of "Complete assignment: YOUR_PROJECT_NAME".

 ### Using GitHub Desktop